JennaHuff/vite-no-bs/README.md

 This package removes boilerplate from new React + TS ViteJs projects

-run `npx vite-no-bs`from a new Vite React TypeScript project
+run `npx vite-no-bs` from a new Vite React + TypeScript project

 It deletes files: